 Below: A large cluster of Rosinweed on Aug.
 4, 2009, at the path intersection at Station 36, within an area that had been recently rejuvenated.

-Notes: Martha Crone reported Rosinweed in bloom on July 13, 1939 and of planting it on Oct.
+Notes: Eloise Butler introduced Rosinweed to the Garden on Oct.
+9, 1926 with plants sourced from Royal Nebraska.
+That was the only time she planted it.
+Martha Crone reported Rosinweed in bloom on July 13, 1939 so the plants had survived.
+She planted it on Oct.
 14, same year.
-However, it was NOT listed on her 1951 inventory of plants in the Garden at that time and was added again sometime later.
+She sowed seeds in 1944.
+However, it was NOT listed on her 1951 inventory of plants in the Garden at that time, so was missed or was added again sometime later.
 It is reported to be native to parts of Minnesota in certain older literature but the Minnesota DNR does not list the plant as native or to be found in MN.
 The University of MN Herbarium speculates that species may have been found in the state along the southern border as it is native to Iowa, but only to one county bordering Minnesota.
 Chances are the plants noted in the wild in previous years in various places were planted.
-The Garden stock is certainly from nursery stock or seeds.
+The Garden stock is certainly from nursery stock or seeds that Martha Crone sowed in 1944 when she began developing the new Upland Garden.
 The species is native to much of the Central United States.
 Only two Silphiums are native to Minnesota: Compass Plant, Silphium laciniatum var. laciniatum and Cup Plant, S. perfoliatum.

 Varieties: There are two varieties of the plant: var. integrifolium, which the U of M considers to be the species that is nearest to Minnesota, has phyllaries with rough or hairy outer surfaces and 12 to 22 ray flowers; var. laeve has smooth phyllaries and 20 to 36+ ray flowers.
 Hair on the stem is more related to individual plants rather than the variety.
 For more detail on this plant and the other Silphiums, see the article "The Four Silphiums".